rightsaidjames/cypress-starter-kit/README.md

 - Improvements to inline documentation
 - Additional example tests and custom commands

-If in doubt, raise an issue first and I'll respond as soon as I can.
+If in doubt, raise an [issue](https://github.com/rightsaidjames/cypress-starter-kit/issues) or start a [discussion](https://github.com/rightsaidjames/cypress-starter-kit/discussions) and I'll respond as soon as I can.